-Every party who has not filed a notice of appeal or notice of participation, or having filed a notice of appeal does not file a petition as provided herein, will not be a party to the appeal and no further papers need be served on such party.
-Notwithstanding the foregoing provision, a necessary party who does not file a notice of appeal, petition or notice of participation is deemed an appellee.
-The Commission need not file a notice of participation and will be deemed an appellee.
+Every party who has not filed a notice of appeal or notice of participation, or having filed a notice of appeal does not file a petition as provided herein, shallwill not be a party to the appeal and no further papers shallneed be served on such party.
+Notwithstanding the foregoing provision, a necessary party who does not file a notice of appeal, petition or notice of participation shall be deemed an appellee.
+The Commission need not file a notice of participation and shallwill be deemed an appellee.